walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/scripts/README.md

 **Runs in CI**: ✅ Yes (via `.github/actions/gradle-ios/action.yml`)

+The native iOS workflow runs the `iosAppTests` integration target in CI.
+Full UI E2E coverage for the public backend is mirrored in the Compose iOS demo app and runs there in CI.

 ## Local Enterprise Backend (Requires Infrastructure)

 Tests against local enterprise stack (requires docker-compose + ngrok):